 - A. Pursuant to the provisions of R.I.
 Gen. Laws § 5-19.1-14, any pharmacist, licensed to practice pharmacy in Rhode Island, who seeks licensure renewal, shall be required to have satisfactorily completed at least fifteen (15) hours (one and a half (1.5) continuing education units) of continuing education courses sponsored by a recognized provider between January 1st and December 31st of each calendar year.
 One (1) hour or one tenth (0.1) continuing education units of the required fifteen (15) hours of continuing education between January 1st and December 31st of each calendar year shall be in the area of the law as classified by ACPE.
+Furthermore, five (5) hours or one half (0.5) continuing education units between January 1st and December 31st of each calendar year shall be in the area of the law as classified by ACPE.
+Furthermore, five (5) hours or one half (0.5) continuing education units between January 1st and December 31st of each calendar year shall be in the area of the law as classified by ACPE.
 Furthermore, five (5) hours or one half (0.5) continuing education units between January 1st and December 31st of each calendar year must be live hours.
 In addition: - 1.
 Immunizing pharmacists shall complete one (1) hour or one tenth (0.1) continuing education units of the required fifteen (15) hours of continuing education.

 - 2. Any pharmacist participating in a collaborative pharmacy practice agreement shall earn at least five (5) additional contact hours or one half (0.5) continuing education units of board-approved continuing education that addresses areas of practice generally related to collaborative practice agreements each year and shall maintain documentation of these hours at the practice site to be made available for inspection by the Boards of Medical Licensure and Discipline and Pharmacy. - 3.
 Any pharmacist who has not participated in a collaborative pharmacy practice arrangement for a period of two (2) years and seeks to enter into such an arrangement, must have obtained and/or maintained the certification set forth in this Part, as applicable, or have earned fifteen (15) hours of relevant continuing education within the prior year in the area of practice covered by the agreement. - 4.
-For the first (1st) year of licensure following graduation from a College of Pharmacy, a pharmacist shall not be subject to the continuing education requirements of this Part, with the exception of the continuing education requirement contained in § 1.11.1(B)(7) of this Part; and - 5.
+For the first (1st) year of licensure following graduation from a College of Pharmacy, aA pharmacist shall not be subject to the continuing education requirements of this Part in the year that he or she graduated, with the exception of the continuing education requirement contained in § 1.11.1(B)(7) of this Part; and - 5.
 In emergency or hardship cases, a licensed pharmacist may apply to the Board on forms provided by the Department for an exemption from the continuing education requirements of this Part. - 6.
 The annual application for license renewal shall include affidavits signed by the applicant attesting to the fact that he/she has satisfactorily completed an approved course(s) of continuing education provided by a recognized provider, as defined in this Part.
 Furthermore: - a.
 Certificates of continuing education courses must be retained and safeguarded by each pharmacist for review by the Department, if required and requested.
 Such certificate need not be submitted with the application for licensure renewal; however, documentation must be retained for two (2) years following the date of completion of the course. - b.
 Any pharmacist whose license has not been renewed for one (1) or more years must demonstrate compliance with continuing education Regulations for the licensure period immediately prior to application. - c.
 Pharmacists failing to comply with the requirements of § 1.4.17(A)(6) of this Part.